ajruiz146/Practica-1-ControladorRecursos/README.md

 # Practica-1-ControladorRecursos
-Creation of a Frontend and Backend page using Laravel Framework
+Creation of a Frontend and Backend pages using Laravel Framework